binipringle/crim-outline/index.md

 “Few distinctions In criminal law are more perplexing and difficult to define; … the terms … do not have universally accepted definitions.” (p.
 167)

-**General intent**
-Any mental state that relates solely to the acts that constitute the criminal offense (in Common Law, a general intent crime would be only to show that someone was acting wickedly in the general sense; that was sufficient).
+**General intent:** Any mental state that relates solely to the acts that constitute the criminal offense (in Common Law, a general intent crime would be only to show that someone was acting wickedly in the general sense; that was sufficient).

-<p style="margin-left:7%; margin-right:10%;"><b>How to recognize general intent in a statute/sentence:</b>  mens rea term + conduct; for example, "knowingly break," "intentionally steal"</p>
+*How to recognize general intent in a statute/sentence:* mens rea term + conduct; for example, "knowingly break," "intentionally steal.""

-**Specific intent**

-This is not used by NYPL; this is history (different courts applied different definitions for “specific intent;” no universal definition).
+**Specific intent:** This is not used by NYPL; this is history (different courts applied different definitions for “specific intent;” no universal definition).

-Contains a special mental element (these elevate the crime) (specific intent crimes were ones which required a mental state of intent, of purposely or knowingly or with recklessness or negligence or something like that)  that is required beyond the mental state for the act of the offense, such as
+Specific intent crimes were ones which required a  a special mental element (these elevate the crime) of intent or purposely or knowingly or with recklessness or negligence or something like that, required beyond the mental state for the act of the offense.
+For example:

 - Intent to commit a future act (i.e. assault with intent to kill);
 - A special motive or purpose (i.e. humiliation – we see this in hate crimes); or
 - Awareness of attendant circumstance (i.e. knowing that someone is under 18)

-If it has any of these, the idea is that those crimes were to be punished more severely.
+If the statute has any of these, the idea is that those crimes were to be punished more severely.

 **Battery statute:** General intent would be to cause battery (grievous bodily harm), but specific intent would be to disfigure (check this)